fbpx

 How to Apply for a Street Vendor Permit and License in New York City

 The rules for selling merchandise and food in the streets of New York City can be confusing.
-Here is an explanation of the vending licenses and permits needed to conduct business in the streets.
+Here is an explanation of the vending licenses and permits you need to conduct business in the streets.

 To sell, lease or offer services in the public streets of New York City, you will need a General Vendor license to sell merchandise or a Mobile Food Vending (MFV) permit and license to sell food.